 8. Singapore Art Museum

 While the National Museum of Singapore focuses on the history of Singapore, Singapore Art Museum celebrates its contemporary art.

 The exhibits here focus on innovative pieces by artists from Singapore and beyond.

 The pieces on display at the Singapore Art Museum showcases the diverse world of modern Southeast Asian art.

 What kind of exhibits can couples see at the Singapore Art Museum?

 - Focus on Southeast Asian art – Singapore Art Museum tells the experience of artists from Singapore and surrounding countries.
-Pieces are diverse and include paintings, photography, architecture and design.
+Pieces are diverse and include paintings, photos, architecture and design.
 Regular talks from local artists provide a space for discussion and understanding.

 - Family friendly exhibits – The museum keeps children in mind with “Children’s Season Singapore.”
 This program works to provide enriching learning experiences for visitors of all ages.
-In addition, Singapore Art Museum provides education and outreach programs to accompany its exhibits.
+In addition, Singapore Art Museum provides education and outreach programs to showcase its exhibits.

 9. National Gallery Singapore

 National Gallery Singapore is an art museum located in downtown Singapore.